caiorulli/top-10/README.md

 You will also be able to save your progress into a local `results.csv` file and finish the session printing the resulting Top 10.

 ```
-Which of these games is better?
+Which of these do you choose?
 1) Game A
 2) Game B
 3) Save and print top 10